womogenes/photon-jet/README.md

 ### Training and testing the model

 Run `scalar_test/pfn/scalar/scalar_main.ipynb` as a notebook.
+There's a `data_dir` in here that needs to be modified as before.
+(I should really put this into some config file later)

 The `train_iteration` function allows one to train the model within a specified learning rate for a specified number of epochs.
 My recipe for obtaining the 97% accuracy model:

 1. Train with lr=2e-4 for 45 epochs (should get to >80% val accuracy)
 2. Train with lr=2e-5 for 45 epochs (should get to >90% val accuracy)
-3. Train with lr=2e-6 for 30 epochs
+3. Train with lr=2e-6 for 30 epochs (should get to ~97% val accuracy)

-This took about two hours on an Nvidia P100 GPU.
+Training took about two hours on an Nvidia P100 GPU.